White Tiger (Hector Ayala): Family legacy

 Angela Del Toro, Hector's niece and an FBI agent, inherited the Jade Tiger amulets.
 Angela quit the FBI to understand the amulets, and was trained in the use of their powers by Daredevil, becoming the latest person to assume the White Tiger identity before being killed by the Hand and resurrected as their servant.
 Having been healed by Black Tarantula, she joined Daredevil in the Hand after he takes over and attempts to reform the organization.
 However, Angela is still corrupted by the Hand's influence and after Daredevil's attempts fail, she is incarcerated for her crimes.

 Hector's teenage sister Ava Ayala inherited the amulets and appeared as the new White Tiger.
 Angela is later freed by the Maker and given an alternate version of the White Tiger amulets from another universe.
 Angela and Ava are pitted against each other until both sets of amulets are destroyed, freeing Angela from her corruption but depowers both of them.
 D'Spayre invades the Tiger God's realm and possesses Hector's ghost.
 Through Hector, D'Spayre manipulates Ava into summoning him and giving him a corporeal form.
 When Ava is nearly overwhelmed, the freed Hector and Tiger God appear before her in a vision and the Tiger God makes Ava his permanent host, repowering the White Tiger amulets and merging them with Ava's body, empowering her enough to destroy D'Spayre.
 Ava and Angela would later be guided by a dream of Hector into reconciling with each other.

 Powers and abilities

-As the White Tiger, Hector wore the three mystical tiger amulets (a head and two paws), which were green in some versions and yellow in others, from the extra-dimensional realm of K'un-L'un, which were originally worn by the Sons of the Tiger (Abe Brown, Bob Diamond, and Lin Sun).
-When wearing the amulets, Hector's physical strength, speed, stamina, agility, dexterity, reflexes, coordination, balance, and endurance, were all enhanced, though not to the point of being invincible.
-The amulet also conferred on him the experience and abilities of a master martial artist.
-Enemies took advantage of The White Tiger only possessing his enhanced abilities when wearing all three mystical tiger amulets.
+As the White Tiger, Hector wears three mystical tiger amulets (a head and two paws) originally part of the Jade Tiger statue from the extra-dimensional city of K'un-Lun.
+The amulets had previously been worn by the Sons of the Tiger (Abe Brown, Bob Diamond, and Lin Sun), who each discarded their piece when the group dissolved; Hector stumbled across all three and claimed them, gaining access to the power of an ancient entity known as the Tiger God.
+When wearing the amulets, his physical strength, speed, stamina, agility, dexterity, reflexes, coordination, and balance are all enhanced, though not to the point of being invincible.
+The amulets also confer on him the experience and abilities of a master martial artist.